 Yes.
 People with diabetes can use FreeStyle Libre sensors with the app to better understand the impact of actions like eating, exercise and taking insulin based on their glucose levels.
 They can also make day-to-day therapy decisions, including insulin dosing decisions, when using the app with a FreeStyle Libre sensor, based on guidance from their healthcare professional.

 Yes.
 If you use an Android phone, you may need to go to your phone’s settings and reactivate NFC when your phone is in airplane mode.
 You can scan with your iPhone in airplane mode by tapping one of the scan buttons in the app to put it in a scan-ready state.
 Do not scan your sensor if restricted by flight regulations.

 WiFi, or a mobile data connection, is only required for initial app setup (downloading/installing the app, creating an account or signing in) and for sharing your glucose information with your healthcare team or with other connected apps.
 The app does not require a WiFi or mobile data connection to scan your sensor or to record your current glucose readings.
 During periods when your phone is operating in a disconnected state, your data will only be uploaded to LibreView† after a WiFi or mobile data connection is restored.

-No. The FreeStyle LibreLink mobile app* is not supported on rooted Android phones or jailbroken iPhones.
+No. The FreeStyle LibreLink app* is not supported on rooted Android phones or jailbroken iPhones.

-The FreeStyle LibreLink mobile app* is currently available in the following languages:
+The FreeStyle LibreLink app* is currently available in the following languages:

 The app will display a clock icon on the glucose graph to indicate when there has been a time change.
 It is necessary to use the correct time for accurate reports.
 If your phone’s time is not set to update automatically, you will need to update your phone’s time settings in order to continue using the app.